ThibauldC/iceberg-maintenance-examples/README.md

 #### Benefit
-Running this procedure regularly prevents unused files from accumulating on your storage, thus keeping your folders clean and preventing additional storage costs
+Running this procedure regularly prevents unused files from accumulating on your storage, thus keeping your folders clean and preventing additional storage costs.

 #### Code
 For demonstrating this procedure we will create an orphan file ourselves (since it will not be referenced by any of the